HW 02 - Data wrangling + tidying

 - Transform data to extract meaning from it

-- Implement data visualizations
+- Implement interpretable and accessible data visualizations

 Getting started

-Clone the repo and start a new project in RStudio.
-See the Lab 0 instructions for details on cloning a repo and starting a new R project.
+Clone the repo and start a new workspace in Positron.
+See the Homework 0 instructions for details on cloning a repo and starting a new R project.

 General guidance